tookiebunten/oracle_excel/README.md

 ## Features

-- Import data from Oracle databases into Excel spreadsheets
+- Import data from Oracle databases into Excel spreadsheets with some basic formatting of the header row and dates